FedST: Secure Federated Shapelet Transformation for Time Series Classification: Quality Measurement Acceleration

 \section{Quality Measurement Acceleration}

-Empirically, evaluating the shapelet quality using IG with the binary strategy (Section~\ref{TSC model}) is the {state-of-the-art method in terms of TSC accuracy}.
+Empirically, evaluating the shapelet quality using IG with the binary strategy (Sec.~\ref{TSC model}) is the {state-of-the-art method in terms of TSC accuracy}.
 However, computing IG in the FL setting suffers from a {severe efficiency issue}.
-The reasons are: i) a large number ($M$) of thresholds will be evaluated for each candidate; ii) evaluating different thresholds incurs duplicated interactive operations; iii) evaluating one threshold is already inefficient mainly because the required secure division and logarithm operations are expensive (as illustrated in Figure~\ref{fig:mpc_throughputs}); iv) the IG pruning strategies lose their efficacy due to the security issue (Section~\ref{protocol_bottleneck}).
+The reasons are concluded as follows.